Ship Finance Models

 - Easily produces all the important ﬁnancial output metrics including NPV and internal rate of return (IRR).

-Some assumptions are factual input at the time of making the investment decision.
+Some financial modelling assumptions are factual input at the time of making the investment decision.
 Examples are ship prices, charter rates, and available terms and conditions of debt ﬁnancing.
 Other factors, like the future residual value, are not known.
 To and get a better understanding of the dynamics of future outcomes we use sensitivity.

 Sensitivity analysis shows how the return on the shipping investment varies in response to changes in assumptions.
 We analyze the effect of changes in ship operating costs, time charter earnings, ship values, and financing costs.
 When preparing a shipping investment analysis we also take into account expected future demand and supply, as well as historical data.

-Marine Finance Glossary:
+Shipping Finance Glossary:

 We have now added a Marine Finance Glossary with explanations of shipping finance and ship investment terms to this website.
 It also has explanations of ship lease structures and terms.